Completed degree projects

 Bland annat testade han Acoustic Doppler Current Profiling (ADCP), där en liten båt mäter flödeshastighet på olika djup och över hela bredden av vattendraget.
 This method has been used on larger rivers but not small streams.
 The performance during different seasons has also not been explored before.
 Therefore, flow measurements with ADCP, as well as traditional float and dilution methods, were carried out on different streams on several occasions during winter and spring.
 Resultat från studien visade att ADCP metoden hade svårt att mäta under vinterperioder, men däremot fungerade denna metod bra när flödet blev lite högre och det inte fanns is kvar på vattendraget.

-The thesis was carried out in cooperation with SWECO in Kiruna.
+The thesis was carried out in cooperation with SWECO in Kiruna and published in summer 2022.
 Supervisor for the work was Ico Broekhuizen and examiner was Godecke Blecken from Luleå University of Technology.

 Link to the thesis External link.